 Supports and promotes exemplary heritage policy and practice, and oversees Council’s strategic projects.

 The Joint Working Group consists of three members each of the Heritage Council of Victoria and the Victorian Aboriginal Heritage Council.
 The purpose of the Joint Working Group is to “work towards a better understanding of places and objects with shared values”.

-Provides direction on the management of heritage protection through planning schemes, considers the design of new buildings in heritage areas, provides guidance on local heritage policies and controls and promotes the protection of places in planning schemes where recommended by the Heritage Council.
+Provides advice on the management of heritage protection through planning schemes, considers the design of new buildings in heritage areas, provides guidance on local heritage policies and controls and promotes the protection of places in planning schemes where recommended by the Heritage Council.